luciekaffee/Benchmark-Queries/README.md

 ## Code
 The code is in the *code* folder.
 To run the code, execute the *code/run.py* file from inside the code folder.
 Following a brief description of the classes used in the run file.
 * *GoldLabelGetter*: The code will first run the DBpedia queries to get the answers based on the QALD queries.
 * *KGLabelGetter*: Gets the labels for all queries from the queries in the Query-translation.tsv file.
+The endpoints are university internal, they need to be replaced.
 * *CompareLabels*: With the list of all query results, the answers are compared to the answers based on the QALD dataset.